 2014: Played in 12 of 13 games, primarily on special teams and in two tight end packages ...
 Made collegiate debut against N.C.
 Central in the season opener ...
-Had two receptions for 27 yards as a rookie – an average of 13.5 yards per grab … Caught first collegiate pass in inaugural American Athletic Conference matchup against SMU (25 yards) in the first quarter at Dowdy-Ficklen Stadium (one of nine receivers to haul down at least one catch against the Mustangs) ...
+Had two receptions for 27 yards as a rookie – an average of 13.5 yards per grab … Caught first collegiate pass in inaugural American Athletic Conference matchup against SMU (25 yards) in the first quarter at Dowdy-Ficklen Stadium ...
 Other catch was a two-yarder against Florida in the Birmingham Bowl at Legion Field … Experienced action on offense (tight end) in 10 games – N.C.
 Central, North Carolina, SMU, Connecticut, Temple, Cincinnati, Tulane, Tulsa, UCF and Florida … Did not play against USF in Tampa … On the blocking end, was credited with helping provide running lanes for four 100-yard rushing games (three by Breon Allen, one by Chris Hairston).

 High School: A three-year letterman for coach Mark Clifford at Beaufort High School in the Low Country of South Carolina (between Savannah (Ga.) and Charleston) … Had 29 receptions for 556 yards and seven touchdowns as a senior captain in 2013 to help lead Eagles to a 9-4 record and playoff appearance … Led BHS to a first-round win over Blythewood (23-15) before falling 23-10 to North Augusta in the next round to end season … Earned first-team all-area honors from the Island Packet/Beaufort Gazette as both a junior and senior … Also was a two-time all-region selection and was named to the all-state squad in 2013 … Selected to compete in the ’13 North-South All-Star Game in his home state … Listed among the top 35 recruits in South Carolina in various recruiting publications … Caught 18 passes for 372 yards and four TDs as a junior … Played on both sides of the ball during prep career (defensive end) ...
 Attendance in ECU summer camps sparked initial interest before giving verbal commitment on June 19 … BHS head coach (Clifford) earned his master’s degree from East Carolina … Also was a baseball standout for the Eagles who was an all-state pick after junior season … Had the second-highest RBI total in the state (2013) … In all, earned three letters as a centerfielder and pitcher … A key part of an Eagle squad which captured a regional title and advanced to the ’13 Class 4A State Tournament … Earned membership in the National Honor Society for work in the classroom.

 Personal: Full name is Stephen Louis Baggett … Born Sept.
-20, 1995 at Beaufort, S.C. … Son of Steve and Lori Baggett … Still undecided on official college major … Cited offensive system and Pirates’ family atmosphere as primary reasons for signing with ECU … Hobbies include the beach and piloting WaveRunners.
+20, 1995 at Beaufort, S.C. … Son of Steve and Lori Baggett … A management major … Cited offensive system and Pirates’ family atmosphere as primary reasons for signing with ECU … Hobbies include the beach and piloting WaveRunners.